rhyslwells/Data-Archive/content/uncleaned/Automated Feature Creation.md

 #### Rough notes

-[[Feature Creation]] was an ad-hoc manual process that depended on domain knowledge, intuition, data exploration and creativity.
+[[Feature Engineering]] was an ad-hoc manual process that depended on domain knowledge, intuition, data exploration and creativity.
 However, this process is dataset-dependent, time-consuming, tedious, subjective, and it is not a scalable solution. [[Automated Feature Creation]] automatically generates features using a framework; these features can be filtered using Feature Selection to avoid feature explosion.
 Below you can find some popular open source libraries for automated feature engineering:

 - Pycaret – [PyCaret](https://pycaret.org/)
 - Featuretools for advanced usage [Home](https://www.featuretools.com/) [What is Featuretools? — Featuretools 1.1.0 documentation